Lyuuke/Oryzacola/README.md

 ```
 … will give a crop whose "seed shredding" trait is heterozygous & dominant, while "full caryopsis" trait is homozygous & dominant.

-Any "new" rice crop has its *growth stage* of 0, which means the crop is still a sprout.
+Any "new" rice crop has its *growth stage* (`Oryza.growth_stage`) of 0, which means the crop is still a sprout.
 Currently any `Oryza` instance will not grow as time elapses.
 You can use `Oryza.maturize()` to ripen it, allowing the crop to produce pollens and seeds.

-After a rice crop becoming mature, you can hybrid two crops using `*`:
+After a rice crop having become mature, you can hybrid two crops using `*`:
 ```
 a = Oryza(...)
 b = Oryza(...)